Forever True (1991–2001)

-Forever True is a compilation album by the American metalcore band Earth Crisis.
+Forever True (1991–2001) is a compilation album by the American hardcore punk/metalcore band Earth Crisis.
 Tracks 1 through 5 are from the album Slither, 6 through 9 from the album Gomorrah's Season Ends, 10 through 14 from the album Destroy the Machines, tracks 15 and 16 from the Firestorm (EP), and 17 and 18 from All Out War (EP).
 It includes a live cover of "Sunshine of Your Love", originally by Cream.